 Even those who love the film sometimes gloss over its meditative qualities, being used to films with clearer messages.
-One thoughtful writer, wrestling with the film’s ambitious themes and touches of mysticism, could only conclude a bit weakly: “We can’t understand what she’s going through, but we’re not really implicated or invited to judge her.
+One thoughtful writer, wrestling with the film’s ambitious themes and touches of mysticism, could only conclude rather weakly: “We can’t understand what she’s going through, but we’re not really implicated or invited to judge her.
 What’s left?
 I would suggest that one thing the film teaches is compassion, in the older sense of the word (suffering along with).”
-Well, that is certainly a large part of it, yes.
+Well, that is certainly part of it, yes.

 One of the best modern films I’ve seen is Ida (2013), a black and white drama about a young novice nun who was orphaned as a young child and who learns that her parents were Jews who perished during the Holocaust.
 While clicking through reviews of the film online (I’m a film review junkie), I found one from a Jewish site that praised the film but also pointed out that the nun gives no indication of what she thinks of her newfound Jewish heritage, nor attempts to explore Jewish culture.
 Not being Jewish myself, this insightful observation wouldn’t have occurred to me if it wasn’t for encountering that critic’s voice online.